skiffos/SkiffOS/README.md

 │   ├── dependencies
 │   ├── description
 │   └── unlisted
-├── resources:  files used by the configuration package └── scripts:    any scripts used by the extensions
+├── resources:     files used by the configuration package ├── scripts:       any scripts used by the extensions └── uboot_patches: u-boot .patch files
 ```

 All files are optional.